Booth Plan Submission

 • Evacuation plan showing all necessary smoke detectors, escape route signage and locations of fire extinguishers

-• Details of any rigging requirements or hung elements
+• Full details of any rigging requirements or hung elements

-• Photographs, faxed drawings or drawings from other exhibitions will not be accepted
+Photographs, hand drawn plans, faxed drawings or drawings from other events will not be accepted.

 Safety Risk Assessment